tylerlong/ringcentral-js-concise-demo/README.md

 [ringcentral-js-concise](https://github.com/tylerlong/ringcentral-js-concise) is a JavaScript SDK for RingCentral API which is famous for being simple and easy to use.

-Demo project to show how to setup Babel and write code with latest ES6 syntax.
+Demo RingCentral project to show how to setup Babel and write code with latest ES6 syntax.

 ## Setup